Grant Holloway

 Stanley Grant Holloway (born November 19, 1997) is an American professional hurdler and sprinter.
-He is a 2024 Paris Olympic gold medalist in the 110 meters hurdles and the second-fastest man in history at the event with a personal best of 12.81 seconds, set at the U.S. Olympic Trials on June 26, 2021.
-He is also a three-time world champion (2019 Doha, 2022 Eugene, and 2023 Budapest).
-In the 60 meters hurdles, Holloway is a three-time world indoor champion (2022 Belgrade, 2024 Glasgow, and 2025 Nanjing) and the world indoor record holder with a time of 7.27 seconds set at the 2024 USA Indoor Track and Field Championships.
+He is the 2024 Paris Olympic gold medalist in the 110 meters hurdles and the third-fastest man in history at the event with a personal best of 12.81 seconds.

+Holloway is a three-time world champion (2019 Doha, 2022 Eugene, and 2023 Budapest) in the 110 m hurdles.
+In the 60 meters hurdles, Holloway is also a three-time world indoor champion (2022 Belgrade, 2024 Glasgow, and 2025 Nanjing) and the world indoor record holder with a time of 7.27 seconds.
+As of December 2025, he has not lost an indoor sprint hurdles race since March 2014, when he was 16 years old.

-Despite being a hurdler, he showed incredible versatility whilst competing for the University of Florida, by also doing the flat races, relays and long jump.
-His range was a driving force in Florida's team performances at the NCAA Championships.
+Despite his specialty being hurdling, Holloway showed incredible versatility whilst competing for the University of Florida, by also consistently competing in the 300 m, relays and long jump.
+His range was a driving force in Florida's strong team performances at the NCAA Championships.
 In the six NCAA Championships Holloway competed in between 2017 and 2018, Florida won three and finished second in the other three.
-As of March 2025, he has not lost an indoor sprint hurdles race since March 2014, when he was 16 years old.